dmpalyvos/ananke/README.md

 ```
 For running variations of the experiments and plotting the results, we suggest inspecting the bash scripts in the `reproduce` folder.
 Beware that the hardware the experiments were executed on (as indicated in the paper) may differ from yours.
+*Note: The Smart Grid dataset cannot be published due to privacy regulations.*